-2018 was a year of change and growth across the school.
-The rate of change and the momentum gained throughout the year via Research projects, Mentoring, Leadership Programs, Student Engagement Teams as well as the continual development of the Australian Curriculum.
+2019 was a year of change and growth across the school.
+The rate of change and the momentum was gained throughout the year via research projects, the establishment of the training centre, school wide literacy project, as well as the continual development of our programs within the Australian Curriculum.